 If you are afraid of water however it is worth mentioning this at your time of booking.

 What do I need to bring?

-You only need to bring yourself and any of your personal toiletries/make-up/hairbrush that you may need for after.
+You only need to bring yourself, a hair tie and any of your personal toiletries/make-up/hairbrush that you may need for after your session.
 If you have come straight from work or physical exercise you might want to bring a fresh change of clothes for afterwards.
-We do provide one towel, body products, earplugs & paw paw ointment.
+We provide one towel, body products & earplugs.

 Is the water changed each time?

 We test and record the bromine, pH and alkalinity levels in the tank twice daily and adjust as necessary to comply with the relevant regulations governing ‘pools’ and to ensure the health and safety of all our clients.
-We send samples of our water off for regular testing to ensure there are no living organisms within the water & are regularly inspected by our Councils Environmental Health Inspector/Representative.
+We are regularly inspected by our Councils Environmental Health Inspector/Representative.

 Is there anyone who shouldn’t float?